abdelaziz321/abdelaziz321.github.io/content/articles/2020-11-30-developing-real-time-applications-part-1.md

 In the next parts, we may talk about some concepts like:
 - socket io
 - socketo me
-- diving deeper in web-sockets.
+- diving deeper into web-sockets.
 - WebRTC
 - Firebase!
 FCM! pusher! one-signal!
 - Laravel-Websocket